Mohenjo Daro (film): Filming

 Principal photography commenced in Bhuj on 27 January 2015.
 But the demanding action sequences needed by the film took a hard physical toll on the cast which resulted in delays due to injury, especially when an accident involved the lead actor, Hrithik Roshan, who was required for the maximum number of scenes.
 For instance, shooting was delayed for several days in March 2015, when Hrithik sprained his neck during a fight sequence.
 The first schedule of 101 days nonetheless wrapped up in Bhuj by 23 May 2015.
 In June 2015, Hrithik started training to fight with tigers in one of the sequences of the film.
 A second, shorter outdoor schedule resumed in Bhuj in late summer and was completed by October 2015.

 Another outdoor schedule of filming began in Jabalpur on 2 November 2015, where a fight sequence with crocodiles was completed on the banks of river Narmada at Bhedaghat.

 In December 2015, the next schedule began at Film City in Mumbai, where most interior sets used for the film had been constructed.
 Unfortunately, however, an on-set accident during an action sequence in January 2016 tore two ligaments and severely sprained the ankle of lead actor Hrithik Roshan, which kept him home on crutches and doctor-ordered bed rest for two whole months before primary photography could resume in late March.

 On 4 April 2016, the crew filmed the climax of the film at China Creek in Thane.
 Principal photography of Mohenjo Daro finally wrapped on 8 April 2016.

 Post-production

-Post-production of Mohenjo Daro was supervised by director Ashutosh Gowariker in conjunction with editor Sandeep Francis.
+Post-production of Mohenjo Daro was supervised by Gowariker in conjunction with editor Sandeep Francis.
 Sound re-recording was performed at Futureworks by Justin Jose K. according to the sound design by Parikshit Lalwani and Kunal Mehta.
-Digital intermediate was done by Prime Focus, colorist Makarand Surte.
+Digital intermediate was done by Prime Focus colorist Makarand Surte.
 Visual effects were completed by the firm Drishyam VFX under the guidance of VFX consultant Karen Goulekas in conjunction with VFX supervisor Govardhan Vigraham.